do the math...

 Whatever happens it’s going to play hell with global oil prices and you’d be forgiven for thinking that a spike in oil prices will drag us into the war.
 But American energy prices will merely tick up, not skyrocket.
 The price of Persian Gulf oil is currently about $62 per barrel – the present hootenanny spiking prices up from a steadier $40.
 A full out conflict will at least quadruple the price, even a short war that reopens the Strait of Hormuz quickly.
 America, however, doesn’t import much Persian Gulf oil.
 According to Harold Hamm, chief executive of Continental Resources, the US Shale industry needs only a price of $50 to be sustainable.
 Once that happens, the America is supplying our own energy needs and fairly insulated.

-If we needed another reason to stay of it, the energy crisis any war would trigger will absolutely pole-axe China’s economy.
+If we needed another reason to stay out of it, the energy crisis any war would trigger will absolutely pole-axe China’s economy.